spimmer/fleet-templates/apps/rancher-backup-config/README.md

 # Rancher Backup
 ## Secret for S3

-Before the backup configuration can be applied, there has to be created a secret containing the S3 credentials:
+If there is no default storage location configured, there has to be created a secret containing the S3 credentials before applying the backup configuration:
 ```
 kubectl apply -f s3-secret.yaml -n cattle-system
 ```